-Huchuy Qosqo trek to Machu Picchu is one of Peru's most beautiful and rewarding treks.
+Our Huchuy Qosqo trek is one of Peru's most beautiful and rewarding treks to Machu Picchu.
 This 3-day/2-night trek will take you through some of the country's most stunning scenery, sweeping mountain vistas, beautiful lakes, and lush green valleys.
 You will also experience a wide variety of Inca ruins, including the little-visited site of Huchuy Qosqo, which offers breathtaking views of the surrounding area and the Sacred Valley.
-This is a once-in-a-lifetime opportunity to see Machu Picchu in a completely different light, so don’t miss out!
+This is a once-in-a-lifetime opportunity to see Machu Picchu in a completely different light, so don’t miss out.

-Enjoy the beautiful scenery near Cusco, visit native Andean villages, and experience spectacular views of the Sacred Valley.
-Huchuy Qosqo trek is the only tour from Cusco that takes you on a hike to the Sacred Valley.
+Enjoy the beautiful scenery near Cusco, visit native Andean villages, and experience spectacular views of the Sacred Valley heading to Machu Picchu.
+Book now with us!

-• Explore local villages, Lakes, llamas, and alpaca land
+• Explore local villages, lakes, llamas, and the alpaca land.

-• Visit the Huchuy Qosqo Inca Site and its natural wonders.
+• Visit the Huchuy Qosqo above the valley: terraces, storehouses, and broad viewpoints.

-TreXperience team will pick you up from your hotel at around 7:00 am and drive for 20 min to Tambomachay, just outside Cusco.
-Here you will start with a 4-hour uphill trek to our lunch spot at Koricocha Lake 3700m (12139ft).
-Then, hike another 3 hours to Kenko Village (3800m/12,467ft).
+TreXperience team will pick you up from your hotel at around 7:00 am and drive for 20 minutes to Tambomachay, just outside Cusco.
+Here, you will start with a 4-hour uphill trek to our lunch spot at Q’ellwacocha Lake, 3,700 m (12,139 ft).
+Then, hike another 3 hours to Pukamarca (3,800 m / 12,467 ft).
 We camp in comfortable tents under the stars.

-After breakfast, hike for 3 hours to Huchuy Qosco Inca Site 3600m (11811ft).
-Explore this beautiful archeological place built by the Inca Empire more than 500 years ago.
-After Exploring Huchuy Qosqo, you will descend for 1 hour into the Sacred Valley, where lunch will be served.
-Afternoon train to Aguas Calientes and spend the night in a hotel.
+After breakfast, hike for 3 hours to Huchuy Qosqo Inca ruins at 3,600 m (11,811 ft).
+Explore this archaeological place built by the Inca Empire more than 500 years ago.
+After exploring it, you will descend for 1 hour into the Sacred Valley, where lunch will be served.
+Afternoon, train to Aguas Calientes and spend the night in a hotel.

-Explore the great Inca city of Machu Picchu with an expert tour guide, and learn the history of this spectacular Inca citadel with your tour guide.
-Take the Vistadome panoramic train to return, arriving at the door of your hotel around 7.30 pm.
+Explore the great Inca city of Machu Picchu with an expert tour guide, and learn the history of this spectacular Inca citadel with your tour guide following Circuit 2.
+Take the Vistadome panoramic train to return, arriving at the door of your hotel around 7:30 pm.

 Included